 Writers come to me every day with a long list of reasons they can’t finish or publish a novel.

-And yet, they still haven’t finished their manuscripts, and they still haven’t published.
-These writers are–understandably–incredibly frustrated, or even worse, feel incompetent or that their writing isn’t good enough for publication.
+Yet they still haven’t finished their manuscripts, and they still haven’t published.
+These writers are understandably, incredibly frustrated, or even worse, feel their writing isn’t good enough for publication.

 When Barbara finished revising, I sent her synopsis to an agent I work with frequently.
 Within 20 minutes of reading the synopsis, she asked me for a full manuscript.